busimus/bna/README.md

 ## TODO
 * Show accolades next to addresses (notable stake, age, or pool size)
-* Show current stake on stake replenishments, pool size on mass pool movements
-* Show the list of transactions/identities for an event in a separate view
-* Editing recent messages instead of repeating the same event
 * Parse contract calls and multisig movements
 * Tracking oracles and creating relevant events
 * Handle known addresses in a better way
-* Fix database cache
 * Use an indexer node instead of a regular node

 ## Inner workings